bigandy/big-andy.co.uk/content/plugins/micropub/readme.txt

 == License ==

 This project is placed in the public domain.
 You may also use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

+== Scope ==

+Supports the following [scope](https://indieweb.org/scope) parameters requested by Micropub clients.
+* post (legacy) - Grants all user delegated access
+* create - Allows the client to create posts on behalf of the user
+* update - Allows the client to update posts on behalf of the user
+* delete - Allows the client to delete posts on behalf of the user
+* indelete - Allows the client to undelete posts on behalf of the user

+Does not currently support the 'media' scope due lack of adoption by clients.
+At this time, create or update grants permission for file uploads.

 == WordPress details ==